Bridget is a long-time cat owner, cat sitter, and cat lover with years of feline research and hands-on experience.

 Why do we ask people if a cat got their tongue when they are inexplicably silent?

-Some believe that this saying is from the Egyptian times when the tongues of liars were cut out and given to cats for dinner.
+Some believe that this saying is from ancient Egypt when the tongues of liars were cut out and given to cats for dinner.

 Others believe that it comes from a whip called the “cat-o’-nine-tails," to flog people who misbehaved on Royal Navy Ships.
 The pain was so horrific that the person who was whipped would be unable to speak for a long time.